"Never let a good crisis go to waste."

 Brutal Fact #2

-How you lead and manage people during this crisis can be your competitive edge, or your downfall.
+How you lead people during this crisis can be your competitive edge, or your downfall.

 Time to COMMIT . . . and get everyone on board.

-What if this crisis is just what we need to discover and own what's most important AND to make those long overdue shifts . . . in our perspective, priorities and possibilities?
+What if this crisis is just what you need to discover and own what's most important AND to make those long overdue shifts . . . in your perspective, priorities and possibilities?

 Brutal Fact #3